Net neutrality: Invoicing and tariffs

-ISPs have the possibility to choose a balance between a base subscription tariff (monthly bundle) and a pay-per-use (pay by MB metering).
-The ISP sets an upper monthly threshold on data usage, just to be able to provide an equal share amongst customers, and a fair use guarantee.
-This is generally not considered to be an intrusion, but rather allows for a commercial positioning amongst ISPs.
+ISPs can choose a balance between a base subscription tariff (monthly bundle) and a pay-per-use (pay by MB metering).
+The ISP sets an upper monthly threshold on data usage, just to be able to provide an equal share among customers, and a fair use guarantee.
+This is generally not considered to be an intrusion but rather allows for a commercial positioning among ISPs.

 Alternative networks

-Some networks like public Wi-Fi, or Google Loon can take traffic away from conventional fixed or mobile network providers.
-This can significantly change the end-to-end behaviour (performance, tariffs).
+Some networks like public Wi-Fi can take traffic away from conventional fixed or mobile network providers.
+This can significantly change the end-to-end behavior (performance, tariffs).